 Act 2: Midgame – Optimize Collection Calculus

-The midgame is the stage of the kill chain where attackers pivot through your IT infrastructure, enumerate targets, escalate privileges, phone home, and compromise assets and network data stores to compel payment.
+The midgame is the post-compromise stage of the kill chain where attackers pivot through your IT infrastructure, enumerate targets, escalate privileges, phone home, and compromise assets and network data stores to compel payment.
 This is where modern ransomware operators get to work on their tour-de-force pain maker, causing outsized damage, leveraging game theory to compel you to pay.

 In addition to moving laterally through your infrastructure, ransomware crews share a common focus on exploiting Active Directory (AD).
 Targeting domain admin privileges like exploited AD allows attackers to speed up asset collection operations.
 Because of this, ransomware trends now include shockingly short average dwell times—just five days, according to Fireeye-Mandiant's 2021 M-Trends report.
 Gaining domain admin privileges gives intruders keys to the kingdom, where they can automate malware distribution through Group Policy (GPO) or escalating privileges to own Exchange, databases, and filesystems service.
 Numerous post-mortem advisories on ransomware gangs such as REvil and BlackMatter (rebrand of Darkside) point to AD as the preferred fast path toward ransom collection.